 Piping Expansion Joints

-Expansion joints are also designed for other criteria, such as noise absorption, anti vibration, earthquake movement, and building settlement.
+Pipe expansion joints are also designed for other criteria, such as noise absorption, anti vibration, earthquake movement, and building settlement.
 Expansion joints are also known as “compensators”, as they compensate for the thermal movement.
-Pipe expansion joints or compensators can also be called metallic expansion joints, or non metallic expansion joints.
-Additionally Contact Us for a quote or for more information.
+Compensators are also known as metallic expansion bellows, or non metallic expansion bellows.

 To begin with, pipe expansion joints consist of different components, bellows, liners, cover, end fittings, and limit rods.
 Formerly people often confuse an expansion joint with a bellow.
-They think the names can be used as one in the same, this is not true.
+Also they think the names can be used as one in the same, this is not true.
 Furthermore, an expansion joint consists of all the components.
-A bellow expansion joint is just one of the components of the pipe expansion joint.
-The bellow is the body of the expansion joint.
-Bellows can have Convolutions.
-Bellows can be made out of different materials.
+However, a bellow is just one of the components of the pipe expansion joint.
+For example, the bellow is the body of the expansion joint.
+Bellows can have convolutions.
+Also bellows can be made out of different materials.
 They are the flexible unit on the metallic expansion joint.
 In addition to bellows are liners.

-Liners are used to protect the inside of the piping expansion joint from erosion.
+Liners protect the inside of the piping expansion joint from erosion.
 When high flow of air, fluids, steam flows across the inside of a bellow, it can cause it to not work.
 In fact liners can prevent this problem.
 Also liners can reduce turbulence.
-Further outside covers should be used to protect the bellow from being damaged.
+Furthermore, outside covers are used to protect the bellow from being damaged.
 In addition to, they can insulate the bellow.

 Also piping expansion joints can use flanges or butt-weld ends.
-Next it limits rods, they may be used in an expansion joint design to limit the axial compression or expansion.
-Furthermore they allow the piping expansion joint to move over a range according to where the nut stops are placed along the rods.
-Limit rods are used to prevent bellows over-extension while restraining the full pressure thrust of the system.
+Moreover, limits rods are used in an expansion joint design to limit the axial compression or expansion.
+Furthermore, limit rods allow the piping joints to move over a range.
+In addition, nut stops are placed along the rods.
+Also limit rods are used to prevent bellows over-extension while restraining the full pressure thrust of the system.